wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 Project management is against human nature.
-I have to overcome fear to form the team, I need to find out the motivation to assign tasks and I must put benefits beforehead to achieve the project goals.
+I have to overcome fear to form the team, I need to find out the motivation to assign tasks and I must put benefits beforehand to achieve the project goals.
 Just as we know, if I want ants to come, I put sugar on the floor.

 Thank you.